Monolith, the Face of Half Dome: Lasting significance

 The lasting significance and display surrounding Monolith is crucial to the development of modern photography, the environmentalist movement, and photography's role in social movements.
-The distribution and expansion of audience is something that makes Monolith and Ansel Adams work particularly important.
-He blew up his photographs on photomurals, cards, posters, "coffee-table" books, mediums that are easily accessible to all members of society.
-Monolith is the cover image for his most published book Yosemite.
+The distribution and expansion of audience is something that makes Monolith and Ansel Adams's work particularly important.
+He blew up his photographs on photomurals, cards, posters, "coffee-table" books, media that are easily accessible to all members of society.
+Monolith is the cover image for his most published book, Yosemite.

 The photograph fell into the United States public domain, meaning it lost its existing copyright status, on January 1, 2023, because it was published in 1927.

 Public collections

 There are prints, among other visual arts museums, in the Metropolitan Museum of Art, in New York, the Museum of Modern Art in New York, the Museum of Fine Arts, in Boston, and the San Francisco Museum of Modern Art in San Francisco.